Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/ts.md

 **Note!** The curve type argument are case sensitive.

-You may add a third argument to initialize values to a given number.
+You may add a third argument to initialise values to a given number.